serhii-karelov/matpy/README.md

 The library provides built-in `Matrix` type, that can be imported and used in Python.
 The type itself and underlying algorithms are implemented in C. It is 1400x faster than pure-python implementation.

-The library written and published as part of series of articles I am writing right now where I teach computer science topics (coming this month).

 ### Ideas implemented in this project
 - Instruction level paralellism (SIMD).
 - Thread parallelism.